Street Greenhouses: Discover the Winter Edition of Promenade des Saveurs

 Construction guide for street greenhouses (French only), available on ValorisonsMtl.

-• 39 Smart-Pots from the summer garden
+- 39 Smart-Pots from the summer garden

-• Six tunnels made from floating row cover to insulate the seedlings on cold nights
+- Six tunnels made from floating row cover to insulate the seedlings on cold nights

-• Three water barrels which absorb and retain heat to stabilize temperatures
+- Three water barrels which absorb and retain heat to stabilize temperatures

-• Hundreds of frost-resistant vegetable plants
+- Hundreds of frost-resistant vegetable plants

-The winter edition of the Promenade des saveurs allows the Carrefour Solidaire CFC to offer fresh vegetables and urban agriculture activities to the Centre-Sud community year-round.
+The winter edition of the Promenade des saveurs allowed the Carrefour Solidaire CFC to offer fresh vegetables and urban agriculture activities to the Centre-Sud community year-round.
 More than just a street closure, rue Dufresne is an important space for the neighbourhood.
 In the summer, it is a living environment and a large food garden that hundreds of citizens visit daily.
-In the winter, the street provides an incredible space for innovation and urban agriculture education.
+In the winter, the street provided an incredible space for innovation and urban agriculture education.

 Want to learn more about the context of the Street Greenhouse implementation?
 Read about the obstacles and levers of this project in the case study available on ValorisonsMtl.

-What We Are Growing:
+What We Grew:

 Many varieties of vegetables are adapted to cool weather conditions.
 Some of them even taste better when exposed to the cold!
 Indeed, when the mercury drops, some plants concentrate sugars and proteins in their cells to lower their freezing temperature.
 It’s a fascinating adaptation that allows us to grow and eat delicious greens, even during the winter!
-Some of the hardy vegetables that can be found in the rue Dufresne Street Greenhouses are: Kale, arugula, radishes, spinach, bok choy, lettuce, lamb’s lettuce, mustard greens and much more!
+Some of the hardy vegetables that were found in the rue Dufresne Street Greenhouses were: Kale, arugula, radishes, spinach, bok choy, lettuce, lamb’s lettuce, mustard greens and much more!

 How Do the Street Greenhouses Work?